danqing117/danqing117.github.io/_posts/2017-04-06-Weibo-Scraping.md

 ## Performing HTTP Methods

 HTTP is a protocol to enable communications between clients and servers.
 Two commonly used methods are GET and POST.
-For example, when we open a new web page and browse the information shown on that page, we are sending a GET method to request data from a specfihttps://avatars2.githubusercontent.com/u/13260135?v=3&s=96c url.
+For example, when we open a new web page and browse the information shown on that page, we are sending a GET method to request data from a specfic url.
 When we input a username and a password to login a website, we are sending a POST method to submit data to the website you are browsing.

 To perform GET and POST method in Python code, the first step is to create a <a href="http://docs.python-requests.org/en/latest/user/advanced/"> Session object </a>.
 This object is to persist certain parameters across requests and it also stores cookie information.